-Section 2 describes the model that was used to conduct the analysis, including a detailed description of the pension scheme with which the analysis is concerned.
-Section 3 reports parameter estimates for the model, and responses to introduction of the DC pension are analysed in Section 4.
-A summary and directions for further research are provided in a concluding section.
+Section 2 describes the model that was used to conduct the analysis.
+Section 3 reports parameter estimates for the model.
+The influence of myopia on responses to the introduction of a DC pension are analysed in Section 4; readers who are interested only in the policy relevant results may skip to Section 4 without excessive handicap.
+A summary and directions for further research are provided in the conclusion.